Newsletter

 All of these (and more) medical procedures can be paid for with tax-free FSA or HSA contributions and can be expenses for you, your spouse, child, or a “qualifying relative.”
 To learn what a “qualifying relative” is or to see the full IRS list of medical expenses, please click here.

-*If you happen to have both an FSA and an HSA, you may only use your FSA funds to pay for health-related expenses that fall outside of your health plan coverage, such as dental or vision expenses.
-Please contact us for more information.
+If you happen to have both an FSA and an HSA, you may only use your FSA funds to pay for health-related expenses that fall outside of your health plan coverage, such as dental or vision expenses.
+Please contact your certified HR expert for more information.

 Similar posts